pathanin/aghlistoat/README.md

 # List for Adguard Home
-contain multiple domain for specific need.
+contain multiple domain for specific needs.